-See your Ford or Workhorse chassis operating guide.
-Ford instruments shown for illustration purpose only.
+Workhorse instruments shown for illustration purpose only.

-If not equipped with monitor system, this space contains 6-tape cassette storage caddy.
 NOTE: Some equipment or controls shown may be optional or unavailable on your model.

 MULTI-FUNCTION SIGNAL LEVER

 The multi-function signal lever controls the turn signals, high/low beam changing, windshield washer, wipers and wiper delay, and the electronic speed control (cruise) on some models.